atrettel/windbag/README.md

 A computational fluid dynamics code for the direct numerical simulation of transitional and turbulent fluid flows.

-NOTE: This project is a work in progress and does not work yet.
+NOTE: I have paused development of this project while I work on other priorities in the meanwhile.
+This project is a work in progress and does not work yet.
 I have implemented much of the backend that supports various operations, but I have yet to implement any of the numerical methods or post-processing operations.
 Basic grid generation in parallel does work, though.

 Usage